Saudi court confirms Loujain al-Hathloul sentence | DW | 10.03.2021

 At the time of the verdict, she had already spent over two years in custody while awaiting trial.

-Hathloul was arrested for the first time in 2014 while attempting to drive to Saudi Arabia from the United Arab Emirates, where she has a valid driver's license.
+Hathloul was arrested for the first time in 2014 while attempting to drive to Saudi Arabia from the United Arab Emirates, where she has a valid driver's licence.

 A partially suspended sentence, and time already served, led to Hathloul's early release last month.
 She had appealed the original sentence, which includes probation and a five-year travel ban.